Find the soul of England by living in the heart of London.

 are arranged based on the student's area of interest.
 A separate application is required for the internship program.
 Interns must work approximately 20 hours per week, scheduled around your Hollins Abroad classes.
 Grades are based on the required internship journal and supervisors' evaluations.

-There are also options for independent study for dance students at the London studio The Place and for studio art students at the Art Academy, and for voice students with private instructors.
+There are also options for independent study for dance students at the London studio The Place , and for voice students with private instructors.

 Other Program Features